Frequently Asked Questions

 Who do I call if I'm having technical difficulties (can't log in, etc.)?

-In your first term, you'll register for an FYS, courses required for your major (if you're declared) a writing course if you scored level 1 or 2 on the writing placement exam and, if there's room on your schedule, a course or two that sparks your interest.
-If you're a declared major, review the List of Courses Required for Majors and base your selections on the courses listed.
+In your first term, you're registered for an FYS, courses required for your major (if you're declared) a writing course if you scored level 1 or 2 on the writing placement exam and, if there's room on your schedule, a course or two that matches the interested you expressed on your Academic Course Planner.
+If you're a declared major, review the List of Courses Required for Majors for more information.
 If you're exploratory you have a wide array of choices!
-We recommend you pick a course from each division to explore different course opportunities.
-To see a list of courses by division, click here!
-If you're a three year degree student, click here for a listing of what you will need to take in your first term.
+We picked a course or two from the areas in which you expressed an interest on the Academic Course Planner.

 We recommend no more than 16 for regular degree students and no more than 20 for three year degree students.
 The minimum to register for to be considered full time is 12.